 Advance NGen Canada Funding with Easly

 Funding from NGen can empower your business to develop pioneering advanced manufacturing processes with lasting implications for Canada.
-To access these funds sooner, consider financing them with Easly.
-We align with Government mandates and accelerate how funding, such as grants and tax credit refunds, gets into the bank accounts of qualifying Canadian organizations.
+To access R&D funds sooner, consider financing with Easly.
+We align with Government mandates and accelerate how funding, such as investment tax credit refunds, gets into the bank accounts of qualifying Canadian organizations.
 Companies can access this capital with on-demand and non-dilutive financing through our online Capital-as-a-Service platform.

 Our mission is to help innovative businesses in Canada of all sizes experience growth while maintaining the equity they worked diligently to build.

-Contact us today to learn more about financing NGen support and other Government funding with Easly.
+Contact us today to learn more about financing Government funding with Easly.